Caring for Your Instrument Case

-Caring for your instrument is an essential part of being a responsible musician, no matter your level.
+This is an essential part of being a responsible musician, no matter your level.
 Instrument care includes keeping your instrument case clean.
 Cases that are dirty can start to grow mold that can cause damage to your instrument, not to mention it will begin to give off an unpleasant smell.
 Here are some tips for how to clean an instrument case that will have your case like new again!

-When Should I Clean an Instrument Case?
+When Should I Clean a Musical Instrument Case?

 If you’ve purchased a brand new instrument, the case should be squeaky clean.
 You can extend the life of your case and instrument by always putting your instrument away after properly cleaning it when you’re finished playing.
 Depending on your instrument, that could mean emptying spit valves, running a cloth through the body, wiping off oil from your fingers, and drying the mouthpiece.
 Over time however, a case will still need to be cleaned or you might start to notice a “funky” smell or it can start to look visibly dirty.
 Dirt inside your case could leave scratches on your instrument.
 If you have a used instrument, there is no telling when the last time the case was cleaned.
 So even if the used instrument is new to you, cleaning it’s case will give you a fresh start.